 1. Press and slide the speaker in the slot on the chassis until it snaps into place.
-2. Route the speaker cable through the routing guide on the chassis.
-3. Connect the speaker cable to the connector on the system board.
+2. Connect the speaker cable to the connector on the system board.

 1. Install the [side cover](#).
 2. Follow the procedure in [after working inside your computer](#).